 - Ashes need to be cleaned between burning sessions and disposed of to keep the wood stove burning cleanly and effectively.

-- Some wood burning stoves operate at such a level of heat that they may be too much for a smaller space; in addition, this high heat can make it dangerous to feed the fire, requiring caution and a need for clear understanding of operation on your part to remain safe.
+- Some wood-burning stoves operate at such a level of heat that they may be too much for a smaller space; in addition, this high heat can make it dangerous to feed the fire, requiring caution and a need for a clear understanding of operation on your part to remain safe.

 Obviously, choosing a source for heating your garage can be difficult, with a lot to consider in the process.
 However, there are two options that clearly rise above the rest in terms of efficiency and effectiveness.
 For the most part, while any of these systems will work in various applications, one of the best ways to heat a garage overall is with the use of an infrared heater.
 These heaters are not only cost-effective in their operation but also provide a quick warmup and a low profile with minimal need for help with installation and a durable, long-lasting build.
 In addition, they are much safer than a portable space heater, which uses the same type of functionality but could more easily cause a fire.